oss-review-toolkit/ort/docs/getting-started.md

 ## 2. Download & Install ORT

-In future we will provide binaries of the ORT tools, but currently you have to build the tools on your own.
+In the future, we will provide binaries of the ORT tools, but currently you have to build the tools on your own.
 First download the source code (including Git submodules) from GitHub:

 ```bash